RotichG/Decimal_Converter/README.md

 # Decimal_Converter
+Members:
+ICS B 113342 Rotich Gloria
+ICS B 120821 Laura Cherop
+ICS B 123011 Owen Otieno
+ICS B 100237 Kwesi Essuman

 Program that converts decimal to binary and hexadecimal as done by Group 3

 a)
 The toBinarytoHex.java file answers part a of the question and successfully converts a decimal number to Binary as shown on the screenshots attached in the images folder.